-- Select a Default value type: 'Constant value' or 'Expression'.
+- Select Default value type 'Constant value' or 'Expression'.
 An expression can fill any new or changed column during the upgrade.

 menu Data > Data conversion > tab Data conversion

 When many small changes are made in different project versions, it may be desirable to combine these project versions into one version before upgrading to a new version.
-A task is available to squash these changes in the data conversions.
+The Squash data conversions task is available to squash these changes in the data conversions.

 Squash data conversions